-A longtime New Yorker by way of Augusta, Georgia, Alfa Anderson began her professional singing career alongside some of the industry's most talented vocalists and musicians.
+A celebrated New Yorker by way of Augusta, Georgia, Alfa Anderson began her professional singing career alongside some of the industry's most talented vocalists and musicians.
 She had a featured role in Cannonball Adderley's Big Man (1976), which premiered at Carnegie Hall, and also starred in Lincoln Center's production of Children of the Fire, a piece scored by legendary trumpeter "Hannibal" Marvin Peterson.
 Throughout the '70s, she recorded background vocals for a variety of artists, including Nat Adderley, Ray Barretto, Odyssey, Major Harris, and Roy Buchanan.
-Anderson also sang on the Quincy Jones-produced soundtrack to The Wiz (1978) and Atlantic Records' Live at Montreux (1978), the historic live album produced by Arif Mardin and Herbie Mann.
+Alfa also sang on the Quincy Jones-produced soundtrack to The Wiz (1978) and Atlantic Records' Live at Montreux (1978) album produced by Arif Mardin and Herbie Mann.

-Alfa Anderson's life changed when her close friend Luther Vandross invited her to a vocal session for Chic.
+Alfa Anderson's life changed when Luther Vandross invited her to a vocal session for Chic.
 At the time, Nile Rodgers and Bernard Edwards had just formed the group with Tony Thompson on drums and Norma Jean Wright on lead vocals.
 She sang background on Chic's first two singles for Atlantic Records, "Dance, Dance, Dance (Yowsah, Yowsah, Yowsah)" and "Everybody Dance," which both brought Chic to the top of the dance charts for seven consecutive weeks in 1977.
-After joining Chic on tour, Anderson was promoted to lead vocalist, a role she shared with Luci Martin from 1978 through 1983.
+After joining Chic on tour, Alfa was promoted to lead vocalist, a role she and Luci Martin shared from 1978-1983.

 The group's second album, C'est CHIC (1978), was a critical and commercial tour de force.
-It spotlighted Anderson's two solo numbers, "At Last I Am Free" and the gold-selling single "I Want Your Love."
-Anderson and session vocalist Diva Gray both sang lead on "Le Freak," Rodgers and Edwards' ode to Studio 54.
-The song not only became Chic's most successful single but, for more than 30 years, was the biggest-selling single in the history of Atlantic Records.
+It featured Anderson's two solo numbers, "At Last I Am Free" and the gold-selling single "I Want Your Love."
+Alfa and renowned session vocalist Diva Gray both sang lead on "Le Freak," Rodgers and Edwards' ode to Studio 54.
+The song not only became Chic's most successful single but, for more than 30 years, was the biggest-selling single in Atlantic's history.
 "Le Freak" topped the Hot 100 for three weeks and went to number one on both the R&B and disco singles charts, quickly earning gold and platinum certifications.
-C'est CHIC was later named "1979 R&B Album of the Year" by Billboard Magazine after it spent eleven weeks at number one on the R&B albums chart.
+C'est CHIC was later named "1979 R&B Album of the Year" by Billboard after it topped the R&B chart for eleven weeks.

-In 2010, Alfa Anderson reunited with Chic vocalists Luci Martin and Norma Jean Wright on "My Lover's Arms."
-The trio was also joined by Lisa Fischer, who'd previously sung with Anderson in Vandross' band and Voices of Shalom.
+Alfa reunited with Chic vocalists Luci Martin and Norma Jean Wright in 2010 on "My Lover's Arms."
+The trio was also joined by Lisa Fischer, who'd previously sung with Alfa in Vandross' band and Voices of Shalom.
 Produced by Tinkr Barfield, "My Lover's Arms" appeared on Tinkr B. & Lu-Fuki's It Is What It Is (2011).
-The album included Anderson's lead vocals and songwriting contributions on "Money, Power" and "The Song That Captures Your Heart."
-Both songs laid the groundwork for her first solo single, "Former Lady of Chic" (2013), written and produced by Eluriel (Tinkr) Barfield, Eluriah Barfield, and Taurie Barfield.
+The album included Alfa's lead vocals and songwriting contributions on "Money, Power" and "The Song That Captures Your Heart," laying the groundwork for her first solo single, "Former Lady of Chic" (2013), written and produced by Eluriel (Tinkr) Barfield, Eluriah Barfield, and Taurie Barfield.

 by Christian John Wikane